Headache Doctor Rockville MD

 Nine out of ten people experience headaches at one time or another.
 Americans spend millions of dollars every year on headache pain remedies.
 Many people seek help from our clinic for relief.
 While the severity of headaches vary significantly, migraine headaches are the most serious.
 Migraine symptoms may include:

 - Irritability or mood swings

 - Sensitivity to bright light

 A headache doctor in Rockville, Maryland at the Pain & Arthritis Relief Center can help determine the cause of your condition.
 Common causes of headaches include:

 - Poor lighting

 What are the risks of taking medications for headaches?

-A headache doctor such as Dr. Brian Paris, may caution against using certain medications depending on their effects and the cause of the headache.
+A headache doctor such as Pain Arthritis Relief Center, may caution against using certain medications depending on their effects and the cause of the headache.
 Though some medications can be very effective, the following consequences may occur: